itsfrank/lune-cloud-luau-client/readme.md

 Run cloud luau tasks ergonomically with typechecking!

 With llc_tasks, you can execute a task by calling it just like you would a normal function.
-And, optionally, the call and return can full leverage Luau's typesystem.
-This is a lune port of the sample client script provided by Roblox in the
+And, optionally, the call and return can fully leverage Luau's typesystem.

 ```Luau
 -- my_task.luau